FotiosBistas/ParallelProgramming/README.md

 # ParallelProgramming
-This repository contains the exercise sets assign in the 2023 parallel-programming class in AUEB.
+This repository contains the exercise sets assigned in the 2023 parallel-programming class in AUEB.

 # OpenMP